byui-cse/itm300-course/source/module-09/project-lab.md

 ```
 sudo bash ./rebuildapp.sh
 ```

+!!! note "Password"

+    You can use the credentials you created earlier for janedoe

+    Username: **janedoe**

+    Password: **Ilove2SeeTheTemple!!**

+    If you changed your username or password then use those instead.

 Now when you log in to your app you should have an area that will allow you to search for vehicle histories based on license plate number.
 Also, the license plate numbers in the current service requests will also be linked to quickly go to the vehicle histories.